Tall Tales, Secrets and Ordinary Lives

 • Sue Ellis

 Sue Ellis, is well known among local history circles in West Berkshire.
-Now retired from West Berkshire Libraries, she is currently secretary of Thatcham Historical Society and of the West Berkshire Heritage Forum.
+Now retired from West Berkshire Libraries, she is currently Secretary of Thatcham Historical Society and of the West Berkshire Heritage Forum.